ireaneus/CDI/PersonalStatement.md

 ### **The Nature of God: The Trinity**

-I believe in one God who exists eternally in three distinct persons—Father, Son, and Holy Spirit. *"Hear, O Israel!
+The doctrine of the Trinity reveals that there is one God, existing eternally in three distinct persons: Father, Son, and Holy Spirit.
+The oneness of God is fundamental, affirming that He alone is divine: *"Hear, O Israel!
 The Lord is our God, the Lord is one!"* **(Deuteronomy 6:4)**.
-Each person of the Trinity is fully God, sharing the same divine essence and nature, yet they are distinct in person and role.
-The Father, the Son, and the Holy Spirit are co-equal in all their attributes, including holiness, justice, and mercy, and together they reveal the fullness of God's perfect character.

-The Scriptures present the unity and distinctiveness of the three persons.
-Jesus commanded His followers to *"baptize in the name of the Father and the Son and the Holy Spirit,"* **(Matthew 28:19)**, affirming the threefold nature of God.
-The heavenly vision in Revelation proclaims, *"Holy, Holy, Holy,"* reflecting the holiness of the Father, Son, and Holy Spirit, and *"the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit,"* is a benediction highlighting their relational unity **(2 Corinthians 13:14)**.
+Each person of the Godhead is distinct, yet together they share one divine essence.
+Jesus affirms this in His command to baptize in the singular name of the Father, Son, and Holy Spirit, which shows both their unity and individual persons within the Godhead: *"Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit."* **(Matthew 28:19)**.
+The unity of essence and distinction of persons are confirmed in John’s epistle, which states, *"For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one."* **(1 John 5:7)**.
+Additionally, each person of the Trinity maintains a unique relationship with believers and with one another, as expressed in Paul’s benediction: *"The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all."* **(2 Corinthians 13:14)**.

-Though they are distinct in person, the Father, Son, and Holy Spirit are united in will and purpose. *"There are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one."* **(1 John 5:7)**.
-Together, they operate in perfect harmony, fulfilling the divine plan in creation, redemption, and sanctification.

----

-### **Scriptural Basis for the Trinity**:

-- **One God**: The oneness of God is foundational, affirming that there is only one divine being.
-  *"Hear, O Israel!
-The Lord is our God, the Lord is one!"* **(Deuteronomy 6:4)**

-- **Three Persons**: The distinct persons of the Godhead are revealed in Jesus' command to baptize in the name of the Father, Son, and Holy Spirit.
-  *"Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit."* **(Matthew 28:19)**

-- **Unity in Essence**: Though distinct in person, the Father, Son, and Holy Spirit share the same divine nature.
-  *"For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one."* **(1 John 5:7)***

-- **Distinct Persons in Relationship**: Each person of the Trinity is involved in a relationship with believers and with one another, as expressed in the apostolic benediction.
-  *"The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all."* **(2 Corinthians 13:14)**

----

-### **The Holiness of the Trinity**

-The holiness of God is central to His nature, and each person of the Trinity—Father, Son, and Holy Spirit—is perfectly holy, set apart in absolute purity and moral perfection.
-In the heavenly visions of Scripture, God is worshiped with the thrice-repeated acclamation, *"Holy, Holy, Holy is the Lord God, the Almighty, who was and who is and who is to come."* **(Revelation 4:8)**.
-This threefold declaration emphasizes the infinite holiness of the Father, the Son, and the Holy Spirit, affirming their co-equality in divine holiness.
-The triune God is the source and standard of all that is holy, entirely distinct from creation and without any imperfection.
+The holiness of the Trinity is central to God’s nature, with each person—Father, Son, and Holy Spirit—existing in absolute purity and moral perfection.
+In heavenly visions, God is worshiped with the thrice-repeated exclamation, *"Holy, Holy, Holy is the Lord God, the Almighty, who was and who is and who is to come."* **(Revelation 4:8)**.
+This threefold declaration underscores the infinite holiness of the Father, the Son, and the Holy Spirit, affirming their co-equality in divine holiness.
+The triune God is the ultimate source and standard of all that is holy, entirely distinct from creation and without any imperfection.

----

-### **Scriptural Support for the Holiness of Each Person**:

-- **The Holiness of the Father**:
-  God's holiness is manifested in His perfect separation from sin and inability to approve evil.
-  *"Your eyes are too pure to approve evil, and You cannot look on wickedness with favor."* **(Habakkuk 1:13)**

-- **The Holiness of the Son**:
-  Jesus Christ, the Lamb of God, was without blemish or spot, living a sinless life to redeem humanity.
-  *"But with the precious blood of Christ, as of a lamb without blemish and without spot."* **(1 Peter 1:19)**

-- **The Holiness of the Holy Spirit**:
-  The Holy Spirit dwells within believers, sanctifying them and making them holy, as the temple of God.
-  *"Do you not know that you are a temple of God and that the Spirit of God dwells in you? ...
-For the temple of God is holy, and that is what you are."* **(1 Corinthians 3:16-17)**
+Each person of the Trinity is holy.
+The Father’s holiness is manifested in His complete separation from sin and His inability to approve evil: *"Your eyes are too pure to approve evil, and You cannot look on wickedness with favor."* **(Habakkuk 1:13)**.
+Jesus, the Son, lived a sinless life as the Lamb of God, perfect in purity and blamelessness, who sacrificed Himself to redeem humanity: *"But with the precious blood of Christ, as of a lamb without blemish and without spot."* **(1 Peter 1:19)**.
+The Holy Spirit, who indwells believers, sanctifies and makes them holy as the temple of God, *"Do you not know that you are a temple of God and that the Spirit of God dwells in you? ...
+For the temple of God is holy, and that is what you are."* **(1 Corinthians 3:16-17)**.

 ---